enkidevs/curriculum/cpp/cpp-core/variables-and-data-types-cpp/basic-data-types-cpp-ii.md

 // a
 ```

-Unfortunately, `string` functionality is not included out of the box, so we first need to import its library:
+To store sequences of characters, also called *strings*, we first need to import its library:
 ```cpp
 #include <string>;